 …but customer focus is also vital for automation and IoT success

 What some businesses forget, though, is that the customer in today’s digital, high-speed market has changed.
-Understanding and acting upon this is where organizations could really capitalize on IoT automation by focusing on convergent services and bundling tempting offers.
+Understanding and acting upon this is where organizations could really capitalize on automation in IoT by focusing on convergent services and bundling tempting offers.
 Perhaps a customer isn’t so interested in a smart car – buy maybe they could be persuaded by a package that not only takes care of insurance, roadside assistance and maintenance automatically, but is also tailored specifically for their circumstances.
 And what of smartphone buyers?
 They once focused only on the hardware aspects of their purchase, but are now much more likely to select their handset based on the potential of applications and services, and the openness of both to third-party offers.

 On the customer-facing front, businesses can also benefit from the automation of onboarding, agreement management, tailored offers, integration and “one-click” simplicity.
 For customers are no longer willing to accept long-winded processes that must be repeated every time they switch between a purchase, the helpdesk, device management or billing queries.
 What’s more, they know they don’t have to accept this.
 The service provider which can deliver all of this and more seamlessly – for which automation is essential – will truly shine in terms of customer experience.